Majorian: The revolt against Avitus

 Petronius ruled only for a few weeks, as he was killed during the Vandal sack of Rome (May 455).
 He was succeeded, not by Majorian, but by the Gallo-Roman noble Avitus, who had the support of the Visigoths.
 Both Majorian, comes domesticorum, and Ricimer, comes rei militaris of Italy, initially supported Avitus, but when the Emperor lost the loyalty of the Italian aristocracy, the two generals revolted against him.
 First Majorian and Ricimer killed Remistus, the magister militum entrusted by Avitus with the defence of the capital, Ravenna.
-Then Ricimer defeated Avitus' troops near Placentia, taking the Emperor himself prisoner, and obliging him to abdicate.
-Finally, Majorian caused Avitus' death, possibly starving him, in early 457.
+Then Ricimer defeated Avitus's troops near Placentia, taking the Emperor himself prisoner, and obliging him to abdicate.
+Finally, Majorian caused Avitus's death, possibly starving him, in early 457.

 Emperor of the West

-Avitus was dead and the Western throne without an emperor.
-It was thus for the Eastern Roman Emperor to choose the successor, but Marcian could do nothing, as he died on 27 January 457.
-His successor on the Eastern throne was the general Leo I, who instead decided to rule alone.
+The Eastern Roman Emperor Marcian, who by tradition would have chosen a new Western colleague, died on 27 January 457, and his successor Leo I initially preferred to rule alone.
 On 28 February, Majorian became magister militum, while Ricimer became patricius and magister militum.
 This was more likely an act of usurpation rather than an appointment made by Leo.

 While the situation was in a precarious equilibrium, a troop of 900 Alemanni invaded Italy.
 They entered from Raetia and penetrated Italian territory down to Lake Maggiore.
 There they were intercepted and defeated in the Battle of Campi Cannini by the troops of comes Burco, sent by Majorian to stop them: